ArnaudBelcour/bigecyhmm/README.md

 - `function_presence.tsv` a tsv file showing the presence/absence of generic functions associated with the HMMs that matched.
 - a folder `diagram_input`, the necessary input to create Carbon, Nitrogen, Sulfur and other cycles with the [R script](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/scripts/draw_biogeochemical_cycles.R) modified from the [METABOLIC repository](https://github.com/AnantharamanLab/METABOLIC) using the following command: `Rscript draw_biogeochemical_cycles.R bigecyhmm_output_folder/diagram_input_folder/ diagram_output TRUE`.
 This script requires the diagram package that could be installed in R with `install.packages('diagram')`.
 - a folder `diagram_figures` contains biogeochemical diagram figures drawn from template situated in `bigecyhmm/templates`.

+## bigecyhmm_visualisation

+There is a second command associated with bigecyhmm (`bigecyhmm_visualisation`), to create visualisation of the results.

+To create the associated figures, there are other dependencies:

+- seaborn
+- pandas
+- plotly
+- kaleido

+Four inputs are expected:

+- `--esmecata`: esmecata output folder associated with the run (as the visualisation works on esmecata results).
+- `--bigecyhmm`: bigecyhmm output folder associated with the run.
+- `--abundance-file`: abundance file indicating the abundance for each organisms selected by EsMeCaTa.
+- `-o`: an output folder.

 ## Citation